nervosnetwork/docs.nervos.org/website/docs/labs/lumos-nervosdao_zh.md

 > // * The transaction is not signed yet
 > // Let's take a look at them separately.

-> // First, since we are using the default secp256k1-blake160 lock script, an
+> // First, since we are using the default secp256k1-blake160 锁脚本（lock script）, an
 > // existing module in common-scripts can be leveraged to incur transaction
 > // fee.
 Here we are using the same address to provide 1 CKByte as transaction
 > // fee.